COP3504CSp25/ProgDocs/docs/style-guide.md

 }
 ```

 We will be using industry-standard tools to analyze your code, perhaps including clang-tidy, and cppcheck.
 We recommend installing these utilities.
 Additionally, we will be compiling your code with the `-Wall, -Wpedantic, -Wextra, -std=c++20` flags, so it's recommended that you compile with those flags as well.
+Your grade is affected by how many warnings you have in your files, so be sure to resolve them when they appear.

 ## Indentation, Braces, and Whitespace